Liverpool's Naby Keita huge doubt for Guinea's Africa Cup of Nations campaign | Goal.com

 Guinea are in Group B of the Afcon 2019 alongside Madagascar, Nigeria and Burundi.

-They will most likely hang on to the slim hope that their midfielder might return during the biennial competition.
+They will most likely hang on to the slim hope that their midfielder might return to action later in the competition.

-Asked about how Keita is taking the news of his recent injury on board, Klopp said: "For sure he’s not in the best moment but it’s okay I think.
+Asked about how Keita is taking the news of his recent injury on board, Klopp added: "For sure he’s not in the best moment but it’s okay I think.

 "That’s a moment when you have to help the players, we try everything we can."